Nick-Zhang1996/BuzzRacer/README.md

 The code is written for python 3.8+ and requires the following packages:
 `scipy, numpy, opencv-python, xml-python, cvxopt, Pillow, matplotlib, torch, pyserial, pickle5, gymnasium, pygame, json`

 Please install these packages using pip or conda.
-Note the list may be inconclusive.
+Note the list may not be exhaustive.
+A `requirements.txt` is  provided containing necessary pip packages.

-If you wish to work on GPU-accelerated algorithms, please also install pycuda.
+If you wish to work on GPU-accelerated algorithms, please also install `pycuda`.

 ### Generate Raceline